 Kregg Koons, O.D. joined the practice in 1997.
-Dr. Koons is from Muncie and graduated from Muncie Central High School in 1987.
 Dr. Koons attended Ball State and graduated from Indiana University in 1994.
+Dr. Koons purchased the practice in 2012 and moved the office to its current location in 2015.

-Alan Lenig, O.D. began practicing in Muncie in 1973.
-Dr. Lenig's service to the community has been tremendous and has provided eyecare to thousands of patients over the years.
+Alan Lenig, O.D. began practicing in Muncie in 1974.
+Dr. Lenig's service to the community has been tremendous and has provided eye care to thousands of patients over the years.
 Dr. Lenig retired in 2016 after 42 years.

 Terry Shelley O.D. joined the practice in 1982.
+Dr. Shelley's practice grew steadily over the years and became a key associate in the growth of the practice.
 Dr. Shelley retired in 2017 after 47 years in practice.